milescward/ProgrammingInCSharpExamPrep/README.md

 <details><summary>Query and manipulate data and objects by using LINQ</summary>
 <p>

-- [ ] Query data by using operators, including projection, join, group, take, skip, aggregate
+- [X] Query data by using operators, including projection, join, group, take, skip, aggregate (QueryDataUsingOperators.cs)
-- [ ] Create method based LINQ queries
+- [X] Create method based LINQ queries (QueryDataUsingOperators.cs)
-- [ ] Query data by using query comprehension syntax
+- [X] Query data by using query comprehension syntax (QueryDataUsingOperators.cs)
-- [ ] Select data by using anonymous types
+- [X] Select data by using anonymous types (QueryDataUsingOperators.cs)
-- [ ] Force execution of a query
+- [X] Force execution of a query (QueryDataUsingOperators.cs)
 - [ ] Read, filter, create, and modify data structures by using LINQ to XML

 </p>